 Of all the ways you can improve your smile appearance after losing a tooth, a dental bridge is a very affordable and stable cosmetic dentistry option.
-During your complimentary Dental Implant Consultation from the caring, with our Palo Alto Dentists, will examine your teeth and gums and help you decide if a dental bridge is the best way to go.
+During your complimentary Dental Implant Consultation from the caring, with Palo Alto Dentist Dr. Hansen, will examine your teeth and gums and help you decide if a dental bridge is the best way to go.
 No matter how challenging your dental concerns may be, our creative team can match you with very natural-looking solutions that improve your dental health as well as your smile appearance.

 You may be a good candidate for a dental bridge if you have one or more missing teeth.
 A custom false tooth will fill the space of the missing tooth.
 The two neighboring teeth will receive crowns which in turn provide stabilization for the artificial tooth.
 A natural tooth often supports dental bridges, but Dental Implants can be used as the foundation if necessary.
 A Dental Implant is also an excellent alternative to a dental bridge for replacing a missing tooth.